Check out these seven frightening stats:

 Alzheimer’s Prevention Tip #1: Focus on personal growth

-Having the mindset of an eternal student can help you experience major benefits in Alzheimer’s prevention.
+Having the growth mindset of an eternal student can help you experience major benefits in Alzheimer’s prevention.
 When you learn and experience something new and exciting you’ll not only build mental stimulation, but you’ll also boost your brain health.

 The NIH ACTIVE study revealed to us that senior participants aged over 65 who received as little as 10 mental training sessions continue to show long-lasting improvements in cognitive functioning in daily activities 10 years later.